 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 21 the Church remembers Saint Julian of Tarsus in Cilicia, born to a pagan father who was a member of the nobility, and a Christian mother.
+Saint Julian of Tarsus in Cilicia was born to a pagan father who was a member of the nobility, and a Christian mother.
 He lived in the late third century.

 Like other Christians married to pagan men, Julian's mother secretly taught him the faith.
 He grew into a thoughtful, well-spoken young man and a dedicated Christian.

 When Julian was in his late teens, the local magistrate, on the orders of the emperor Diocletian, began rounding up Christians for interrogation, threatening those who would not worship the pagan gods.
 Because Julian was adamant in his refusal, and because he was attractive and young, Marcian decided to parade him from city to city, subjecting him to humiliation and beatings along the way.
 This display was meant to show people that the government could do whatever it liked with people who so obstinately disrespected the gods, no matter how well-born or appealing they might be.
 But Julian, becoming weaker and more wounded every day from the terrible treatment he endured, still refused to renounce Christ.

 His mother encouraged him by following at a distance, praying that he would stay strong in his faith.
 When he was finally thrown into a dungeon in a coastal city, she begged the magistrate to let her visit him for a few days.